State of Oregon

 Website

-The Salem Audubon Society is a chapter of the National Audubon Society.
-Our mission is to connect people to Nature, through education focused on birds, other wildlife and their habitats, and conservation and restoration of natural ecosystems.
-To this end, we promote the enjoyment of wildlife and the stewardship of the environment with birding field trips, nature walks, monthly meetings and a variety of traveling educational programs.
-We involve volunteers in education, advocacy, conservation and restoration projects.
+The Salem Audubon Society in Salem, Oregon, is an active chapter of the National Audubon Society.
+Our mission is to connect people to Nature through education focused on birds, other wildlife, habitats, conservation, and restoration of natural ecosystems.
+To this end, we promote the enjoyment of birds and environmental stewardship with birding field trips and educational programs and involve volunteers in education, advocacy, and restoration projects.

 • Siskiyou Audubon Society